Help us improve your experience.

 Overview

 The default protocol MTU depends on your device and the interface type.
-When you initially configure an interface, the protocol MTU is calculated automatically.
-If you subsequently change the media MTU, the protocol MTU on existing address families automatically changes.
+During initial interface configuration, the protocol MTU is calculated automatically.

-If you reduce the media MTU size but one or more address families are already configured and active on the interface, you must also reduce the protocol MTU size.
-If you increase the size of the protocol MTU, you must ensure that the size of the media MTU is equal to or greater than the sum of the protocol MTU and the encapsulation overhead.
+Changing the media MTU updates the protocol MTU for existing address families.
+When you reduce the media MTU size with active address families, you must reduce the protocol MTU size.
+Increasing the protocol MTU size requires the media MTU to be equal to or greater than the protocol MTU and encapsulation overhead.

 You can configure the protocol MTU on all tunnel interfaces.